ARM-software/arm-trusted-firmware/docs/firmware-design.rst

-The build option ``RECLAIM_INIT_CODE`` can be set to mark this boot time code with a ``.text.init.*`` attribute which can be filtered and placed suitably within the BL image for later reclaimation by the platform.
-The platform can specify the fiter and the memory region for this init section in BL31 via the plat.ld.S linker script.
+The build option ``RECLAIM_INIT_CODE`` can be set to mark this boot time code with a ``.text.init.*`` attribute which can be filtered and placed suitably within the BL image for later reclamation by the platform.
+The platform can specify the filter and the memory region for this init section in BL31 via the plat.ld.S linker script.
 For example, on the FVP, this section is placed overlapping the secondary CPU stacks so that after the cold boot is done, this memory can be reclaimed for the stacks.
 The init memory section is initially mapped with ``RO``, ``EXECUTE`` attributes.
-After BL31 initilization has completed, the FVP changes the attributes of this section to ``RW``, ``EXECUTE_NEVER`` allowing it to be used for runtime data.
+After BL31 initialization has completed, the FVP changes the attributes of this section to ``RW``, ``EXECUTE_NEVER`` allowing it to be used for runtime data.
 The memory attributes are changed within the ``bl31_plat_runtime_setup`` platform hook.
 The init